 “Hopefully our elementary and high school just be in portable buildings for a couple of months; maybe middle school might take a little longer.
 That building just received more damage.”

 In the meantime, students are attending classes at nearby districts like Flour Bluff ISD and Gregory-Portland ISD.

 To keep teachers and staff paid while the schools are closed, McKinney says the Port Aransas school board approved keeping the payroll moving.

 “Which for me has been such a relief to make sure that I can tell every employee whether we're open or closed you're going to get your paycheck.
 You're going to keep getting paid,” she said.

 — North East ISD (@NEISD) September 23, 2017

 It’s not just the buildings.
-The district’s eight school busses were damaged by saltwater.
-Last weekend, the North East Independent School District in San Antonio gifted four busses to Port Aransas ISD an especially useful gift, since students need to leave the island each day to get to their temporary schools.
+Saltwater damaged the district’s eight school buses.
+Last weekend, the North East Independent School District in San Antonio gifted four buses to Port Aransas ISD -- an especially useful gift, since students need to leave the island each day to get to their temporary schools.